ShubhamPai99/shubhampai99.github.io/content/_index.md

 I learned Bash since joining Cigna and, although I still have to constantly look up sed, grep, and regex documentation, it's lightweight and powerful.
 I find myself using Bash for just about every project I use.

 ## Pipelines :construction_worker:
 I wouldn't work in DevOps if I've never built a pipeline, right?
 I've worked with Jenkins, CloudBees, and, more recently, GitLab CICD.
-I've fell in love with GitLab CICD and I have a feeling I'll be soon falling in love in GitHub Actions :wink:
+I've fell in love with GitLab CICD and I have a feeling I'll be soon falling in love in GitHub Actions.

 ## Docker :whale:
 In my opinion one of the best ways to minimize complexity across environments.
 Being able to grab an image and run Docker has made testing easier and locally running projects more consistent.

 ## Other Things About Me :sunflower: :tropical_drink: :airplane: :sunrise_over_mountains:
 In my free time I am an avid gardener, kombucha brewer, and aspiring private pilot.
-I also enjoy visiting U.S. National Parks and hope you enjoy my favorite pictures from each one (Yes, I photographed every picture on this site)!
+I also enjoy visiting U.S. National Parks and hope you enjoy my favorite pictures from each one (I photographed every picture on this site)!